matusnovak/fineframework/doc/md_doc_markdown_download.md

 Linux binary distribution may not work out of the box, I highly recommend checking out the tutorials and compiling FineFramework from source.
 However, if you wish to download the pre-built binaries from github release, you will need to install the following dependencies:

-<pre><div class="lang-cpp" style="white-space: nowrap;"><span class="hljs-normal">sudo apt-get install apt-get install xorg-dev libgl1-mesa-glx libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev mesa-common-dev mesa-common-dev</span>
+<pre><div class="lang-cpp" style="white-space: pre-wrap;"><span class="hljs-normal">sudo apt-get install apt-get install xorg-dev libgl1-mesa-glx libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev mesa-common-dev mesa-common-dev</span>
 </div></pre>